China lifts air control measures caused by military drills

 The Public Security Bureau had said flights could still be affected until mid-August.
 Xinhua said military drills will continue in coastal areas in the southeast even after the air control restrictions are lifted.

-Hundreds of flights have been delayed or canceled since July 20 due to the air controls.
+Hundreds of flights have been delayed or cancelled since July 20 due to the air controls.

 In one of the most serious disruptions, authorities issued a red alert on Tuesday, resulting in a near shut down of 20 airports in east China for much of the afternoon.